 We believe HMMER compiles and runs on any POSIX-compliant system with an ANSI C99 compiler, including Mac OS/X, Linux, and any UNIX operating systems.
-For more installation and configuration options, see the Installation chapter of the User Guide (included in the package, and also linked in the documentation section on this site).
+For more installation and configuration options, see the Installation chapter of the User Guide (included in the package).

 See the blog Cryptogenomicon for more information and discussion about HMMER3.